Skills Reference

 Output includes

-• Untagged cost breakdown: By service, account, region
+- Untagged cost breakdown by service, account, and region

 Critical tags typically analyzed